 Running Aground: the Hidden Environmental and Regulatory Implications of Homeland Securit

-California Supreme Court Justice, Visiting Professor at Stanford Law
+California Supreme Court Justice, Visiting Professor, Stanford Law, President of Carnegie Endowment

 May 22, 2007